jesseyuen/portfolio-2021/src/projects/register-teacher-training.md

 User needed to track multiple trainees over a number of years.
 Trainee records can exist in multiple states and there was a need to provide a clear classification system and advanced filtering.

 ![A screen shot of trainee records screen](/images/filters.png "Advanced filtering allowed our users to maintain large numbers of trainees in various states.")

-## Building empathy through user research

-Working closely with user researchers on the team meant we could get into a rhythm of regular usability testing sessions, collaborative analysis, insight generation and iterative updates.
-When building empathy without users, there is no substitute for talking to actual users and observing them use the service.

 ## Documenting design